AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/creating-pull-requests/pull-request-template.md

 ## What is a pull request template?

-When [filing a PR](STUB-LINK file a PR), you will be required to include an informative title and description of the changes.
+When [filing a PR](STUB-LINK file a PR), GitHub will ask you for an informative title and description of the changes.
-You should also include any important information that you want reviewers to know.
-PR templates help make that process simple and easy!
+There is lots of other information you can include in your pull request, including items you want to reviewers to have a particularly close look at, or any other technical information that will help the review process go more smoothly.
+In OpenScPCA, we use a pull request template to directly prompt you for important kinds of information that will help us review your code!
+Templates make filing PRs much easier for you as well, because they tell you exactly what kind of information you should provide.

-- When you go to file the PR, there will be a box for you to include the PR description that is already populated with a set of text prompts and questions to answer.
+- When you go to file the PR, there will be a box for you to include the PR description.
+This box is already populated with a set of text prompts and questions to answer - this is the PR template!
-- Every time that you file a new PR, the same set of prompts and questions will appear.
+- Every time that you file a new PR, the same template will appear.
 - Answer the questions when writing up your description and then file your PR.

 See below for an example of what you will see when filing a PR for OpenScPCA.
-Note that this figure shows what the template looks like if using the `Preview` button.
+Note that this figure shows what the template looks like if using the `Preview` tab.
-To edit the template, use the `Write` button.
+To edit the template, use the `Write` tab.

 <figure markdown="span">
     ![PR template](../../img/pr-templates-1.png){width="600"}